-Dharmendra Sharma is with the Faculty of Information Sciences and Engineering, University of Canberra, Australia (e-mail: Dharmendra.Sharma@canberra.edu.au).
+Xu Huang is with the Faculty of Information Sciences and Engineering, University of Canberra, Australia (e-mail: Xu.Huang@canberra.edu.au).

 It is well known that the design of a MIMO communication system depends on the degree of knowledge of the channel state information (CSI), which is normally very expensive.
 In this paper, as normal way did, it is based on the UWB-IR statistical channel models.
 We take the noncoherent transceiver [7, 16-18] and focus on wireless three models, namely Gaussian, Nakagami and log-normal distribution channels.
-We, in particularly, extended the previous research results [13-16] to investigate how the Nakagami m factor impacts on the signal to noise ratio (S/N) in the statistical channel model.
-The idea of increasing the efficiency of a wireless communication system by applying multiple input and output antennas goes back to 1970.
-A.R.
-Kaye and D.A.
-George worked on a wireless communication system that tried to improve bandwidth efficiency with multiple input and output antennas.
-During the 1980s Jack Winters at Bell Laboratories published several papers on MIMO applications.
-Spatial Multiplexing using MIMO was first patented in 1993 by Arogyaswami Paulraj and Thomas Kailath (US Patent No 5,345,599).
-In 1998 Bell labs demonstrated Spatial Multiplexing in 1998.
-Today couple of companies, Beceem Communications, Samsung, Runcom Technologies, have developed MIMO based solutions for IEEE 802.16e WIMAX.
-Other companies like Broadcom and Intel have successfully applied MIMO-OFDM in IEEE802.11n, which is supposed to take over IEEE802.11g pretty soon.
-Anybody can buy a wireless n router and a wireless card and experience the benefits of MIMO.
-4G will be implementing MIMO-OFDM or MIMO-CDMA.
-In this paper we will take a look at how MIMO works and in the following papers we will weigh the pros and cons of OFDM and CDMA.
+We, in particularly, extended the previous research results [13-15] to investigate how the Nakagami m factor impacts on the signal to noise ratio (S/N) in the statistical channel model.

-The simulations under various conditions have been done in this paper, our simulations presented the following suggestions: (a) if we take so called single-cluster Poisson model [7], namely the random integer valued number, then the mean of this random integer valued number will impact on the MIMO S/N regardless which of three models (Gaussian, Nakagami and log-normal distribution channels) and (b) for the Nakagami distribution channel, as we expected that the "m" factor will impact on the MIMO S/N.

-In the next section the MIMO UWB-IR statistical channels are to be investigated.
+The simulations under various conditions have been done in this paper, our simulations presented the following suggestions: (a) if we take so called single-cluster Poisson model [7], namely the random integer valued number, then the mean of this random integer valued number will impact on the MIMO S/N regardless which of three models (Gaussian, Nakagami and log-normal distribution channels) and (b) for the Nakagami distribution channel, as we expected that the "m" factor will impact on the MIMO S/N. In the next section the MIMO UWB-IR statistical channels are to be investigated.
 Then, the models for those discussed statistical channel will be established in section 3.
 In section 4 simulations will be given for the investigated models in section 3.
 In the final section the conclusions are presented.